argoproj/argo-events/docs/tutorials/09-http-trigger.md

 The complete specification of HTTP trigger is available [here](https://github.com/argoproj/argo-events/blob/master/api/sensor.md#httptrigger).

-## Connector for Serverless functions
+## Serverless Workloads Integration
-HTTP trigger provide an easy integration point for 20+ event sources to existing serverless workloads.
+HTTP trigger provides an easy integration into 20+ event sources for the existing serverless workloads.

-In this section, we will look at how to invoke `Kubeless` functions.
+In this section, we will look at how to invoke a `Kubeless` function.

 ### Prerequisite
 Kubeless must be installed :).
 You can follow the installation [here](https://kubeless.io/docs/quick-start/).